 The court-appointed attorney asked for a $20,000 bond.

 June 5: Balboa faced a judge for the first time and her bond is raised to $600,000.

 The new amount includes $500,000 on the tampering with evidence charge and another $100,000 added on the charge of impeding the breathing of Samuel's dad last November.

 The district attorney said more charges could be coming once an autopsy is complete on the body found in the Jasper motel room.

-June 8: The body found in a plastic bin inside a Jasper motel room is positively identified as that of Samuel Olson.
+June 8: The body found in a plastic bin inside a Jasper motel room is positively identified as Samuel Olson.